Tech-FZ/EmuGUI/README.md

 17. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
 18. If it works, have fun!
 If not, try to start again from number 9.

-## Building on Windows (Python Venv, Qt installed via official installer, with PyInstaller)
+## Building on Windows (Python Venv, Qt installed via official installer, with cx_Freeze)

 1. Install Python.
 You can get it [here](https://www.python.org)
 2. Get [QEMU](https://qemu.weilnetz.de/w64/) and install it